Skip to main content

 • Phoenix Docs MCP - Search Phoenix documentation in real-time

-• Phoenix MCP Server - Manage prompts, datasets, and experiments
+• Phoenix MCP Server - Work directly with Phoenix projects, traces, sessions, prompts, datasets, experiments, and annotations

 Phoenix Docs MCP